-Since a query result or a metric value alone delivers few insights into the quality or the progress of a project, rule expressions are the main part of the TAL.
+2) Rule Grammar: Since a query result or a metric value alone delivers few insights into the quality or the progress of a project, rule expressions are the main part of the TAL.
 Only by comparing the metric value to a pre-defined threshold or another metrics' value information is exposed.
-The grammar contains rules for standard comparison operations, which are equal, not equal, greater than, smaller than, greater or equals, and smaller or equals.
+The grammar contains rules for standard comparison operations which are equal, not equal, greater than, smaller than, greater or equals, and smaller or equals.
 A rule expression can either return a warning or an error result after executing the comparison including an individual message.
-Since query and metrics result descriptions implement the same tabular result of an evaluated rule expression is also stored using the same tabular interface.
+Since query and metrics result descriptions implement the same tabular result interface, rules can be applied to both.
+Accordingly, the result of an evaluated rule expression is also stored using the same tabular interface.